vkostyanetsky/ObsidianTimesheet/README.md

 ```

 > [!tip]
-> Personally, I use [JIRA Issue](https://github.com/marc0l92/obsidian-jira-issue) plugin to automatically render links to JIRA issues in my notes.
-So, I changed my task line template this way:
+> I use [JIRA Issue](https://github.com/marc0l92/obsidian-jira-issue) plugin to automatically render links to JIRA issues in my notes.
+In its settings, I set "Inline issue prefix" to "JIRA:".
+It allows me to type JIRA:TASKS-1 and see active link to JIRA, including issue' title and actual status.
 >
+> Then I changed my task line template for Timesheet this way:
+>
 > ```
 > >
 > > JIRA:{taskNumber} ({taskDuration})
 > ```
-> Prefix "JIRA" here is set as "Inline issue prefix" in "JIRA Issue" plugin's settings, so Timesheet shows me active links to JIRA instead of plain tasks numbers.
+> Thanks to JIRA Issue, Timesheet now also shows me active links to JIRA instead of plain tasks numbers.